gauthier-th/gauthierth.fr/README.md

 Source code of my awesome website.

-Create with Next.js and React in TypeScript.
-Contains i18n and SSR.
+Create with Next.js and React in TypeScript, with TailwindCSS.

 -> https://gauthierth.fr/